How ConsumerAffairs uses cookies

 Investing in gold is a popular way to diversify your portfolio and preserve your purchasing power, especially in times of economic uncertainty.

-Gold and other precious metals are an investment and carry risk.
+Gold and other precious metals are investments and carry risk.
 Consumers should be alert to claims that customers can make a lot of money in these or any investment with little risk.
 As with any investment, you can lose money and past performance is not a guarantee of future performance results.
 Consumers should also obtain a clear understanding of the fees associated with any investment before agreeing to invest.

 Key insights